 - Animal Kingdom - Dinosaur, Expedition Everest

-On-ride videos are currently available to people who purchase Memory Maker:
+In addition to photos, on-ride videos are also currently available to people who purchase Memory Maker:

 - Magic Kingdom - Seven Dwarfs Mine Train